kashish0405/Design_Systems_Lab_IITD/README.md

-# Design Laboratory - IIT Delhi
+# Design & Systems Laboratory - IIT Delhi

 ## Experiment 1 - Mobile Phone Charger Design
 - Designed of a SMPS based power supply for charging a mobile phone with following specifications -